 In 2009 a partnership between University of Cambridge, Cambridge University Hospitals (CUH), Cambridgeshire and Peterborough NHS Foundation Trust (CPFT; specialist mental health service provider) and Papworth Hospital NHS Foundation Trust was designated one of six Academic Health Science Centres by the Department of Health.
-The move of Papworth Hospital to the Cambridge Biomedical Campus in 2018, and proposed new Heart and Lung Research Institute create an unparalleled opportunity to create a globally leading environment for cardio-respiratory research, reflected in the establishment of a new theme in Cardiovascular and Respiratory Disease.
+The move of Royal Papworth Hospital to the Cambridge Biomedical Campus in 2018, and the new Heart and Lung Research Institute create an unparalleled opportunity to create a globally leading environment for cardio-respiratory research, reflected in the establishment of a new theme in Cardiovascular and Respiratory Disease.
 Partnership with Cambridgeshire and Peterborough Foundation Trust is key to the success of the ‘Mental Health’ and ‘Dementia and Neurodegenerative Disease’ themes.

 World-class experimental medicine is enabled by facilities provided by a number of research centres and institutes.
 These include:

 - The Cancer Research UK Cambridge Research Institute

 - Cambridge Institute for Medical Research